 A pintle feeding system has a chain that essentially operates the same way as a conveyor belt.

-- Pintle – Pintle spreaders drag the product along using a powerful chain.
+Pintle spreaders drag the sand or ice melt material along using a powerful chain.
 This chain is especially good for catching wet materials that clump together.
-However, the chain’s jerky pulling motions does not distribute the product in even amounts; it also tends to corrode when using salt.
+Though efficient, there may be instances in which a pintle chain’s jerking motions may fail to distribute the product in even amounts.
+Pintle feeding systems are also much more susceptible to salt corrosion.

 Finding your ideal spreader truck equipment just got easier.

 Now that you know much more about the types of spreader truck equipment styles as well as which ice melt substances are best for various applications, you're one step closer to customizing the right spreader equipment for your needs.

 Equipped with this knowledge, you're invited to look through the many listings on My Little Salesman to find a wide selection of used plow and spreader trucks for sale